SAP-archive/teched2020-INT167/exercises/ex0/README.md

 <br>![](/exercises/ex0/images/Ex0_2.png)

 ```
-Please note that if you see message "Maximum capacity for system resource has been reached..", that means we
+Please note that if you see message "Maximum capacity for system resource has been reached..", we
-have already had more particiapnts than the number of edge gateways available.
+have already reached the maximum number of edge gateways available, which means you won't abe to
+continue with the exercises at this time
 ```

 ## Summary